LoRaWAN Roaming on Helium

 How to Add Your First Device

 In this example, we will show you how to add your first device to start roaming.
-In order to receive join request for your device, you need to let Helium know which EUI pair to watch out for.
+To receive join request for your device, you need to let Helium know which EUI pair to watch out for.
 You can run the following

 $ helium-config-service-cli route euis add --route-id <route-id> -d <dev-eui> -a <app-eui> --commit